rscircus/rscircus.github.io/_posts/2020-02-22-transformer.md

 ![](https://rscircus.github.io/assets/img/20200222_Transformer_Fig1.png)
 *Fig 1: Architecture (src: Attention is all we need)*

-This [Layer Normalization](https://arxiv.org/abs/1607.06450) is similar to [Batch Normalization](https://en.wikipedia.org/wiki/Batch_normalization) and improves, speed, perf and stability by applying a transformation which maintains the mean activation close to 0 and the activation standard deviation close to 1 followed by applying a slight bias based on the input.
+This [Layer Normalization](https://arxiv.org/abs/1607.06450) is similar to [Batch Normalization](https://en.wikipedia.org/wiki/Batch_normalization) and improves speed, perf and stability by applying a transformation which maintains the mean activation close to 0 and the activation standard deviation close to 1 followed by applying a slight bias based on the input.

 The implementation of these two functions looks like this: